Gnaeus Domitius Ahenobarbus (consul 32 BC): Life

 In 40 BC, through the mediation of Gaius Asinius Pollio, Ahenobarbus became reconciled to Mark Antony, which greatly offended Octavian.
 In the peace concluded with Sextus Pompeius in 39 BC, Antony provided for the safety of Ahenobarbus, and obtained for him the promise of the consulship for 32 BC.
 Ahenobarbus accompanied Antony on his ill-fated invasion of Parthia in 36 BC; after one particularly devastating defeat, Antony was too despondent to boost the morale of his troops, so he gave that duty to Ahenobarbus.
 Antony placed him in command of Bithynia, which he governed until 35 BC or perhaps after.
 In 35 BC he supported Gaius Furnius, governor of Asia against Pompeius.

-He became consul, according to agreement, in 32 BC, in which year the open rupture took place between Anthony and Octavian.
+He became consul, according to agreement, in 32 BC, in which year the open rupture took place between Antony and Octavian.
 With Gaius Sosius, Ahenobarbus fled from Rome to Antony at Ephesus, where he found Cleopatra with him, and endeavoured, in vain, to obtain her removal from the army.
 Many of the soldiers, disgusted with the conduct of Antony, offered the command to Ahenobarbus, but he preferred to desert the party altogether, and defected to Octavian shortly before the Battle of Actium in 31 BC.
 Even though he was suffering from a fever, he took a small boat to Octavian's side.
 Even though Antony was greatly upset, he still sent him all his gear, his friends and his attendants.
 He was not, however, present at the battle itself, as he died a few days after joining Octavian.
 Plutarch suggests that his death was due to "the shame of his disloyalty and treachery being exposed."
 Suetonius says that he was the best of his family.